atmaram-kambli/atmaram-kambli/README.md

 ## 📚 Featured Projects

-1. [NewsMania](https://github.com/atmaram-kambli/news-app): A React based Web Application that fetches data from a NEWS API and displays news articles based on categories.
+1. [NewsMania](https://github.com/atmaram-kambli/news-app): A React-based Web Application fetches data from a NEWS API and displays news articles based on categories.
 2. [iNotebook](https://github.com/atmaram-kambli/iNotebook-App): A web application to save and retrive notes.
 Used technologies - Reactjs, nodejs, expressjs, mongoose.
 3. [TextEditor](https://github.com/atmaram-kambli/textUtils): A TextEditor is text manipulation web app used to modify and manipute the string of text.
 4. [BLOGGOSITE](https://github.com/atmaram-kambli/blogosite): A BlogoSite is the blogging website where you can add, update, delete blogs.